Quaternity

 Jung, Carl Gustav, Psychology and Religion: West and East, 1958supporting

-side by side with the distinctive leanings of alchemy (and of the unconscious) towards quaternity there is always a vacillation between three and four which comes out over and over again.
+side by side with the distinctive leanings of alchemy (and of the unconscious) towards quaternity there is always a vacillation between three and four which comes out over and over again… Four signifies the feminine, motherly, physical; three the masculine, fatherly

-Von Franz documents the persistent oscillation between three and four in alchemical texts, interpreting it as a structural reflection of the psyche's ambivalence between dynamic process (trinity) and completed wholeness (quaternity).
+Von Franz documents, following Jung, the structural oscillation between three and four in alchemical symbolism, interpreting it as a reflection of the tension between masculine-spiritual and feminine-material principles in the unconscious.

 von Franz, Marie-Louise, Aurora Consurgens: A Document Attributed to Thomas Aquinas on the Problem of Opposites in Alchemy, 1966supporting